wfriebel/invisible-thread/README.md

 * [Renan Souza](https://github.com/RenanBa)

 ## Setup

-You will need: Wikitude Javascript API `Wikitude.framework` that can be downloaded [here](http://www.wikitude.com/download/)
+* You will need: Wikitude Javascript API `Wikitude.framework` that can be downloaded [here](http://www.wikitude.com/download/)

-You will also need to generate a key and add it to `ViewController.swift`
+* You will also need to generate a key and add it to `ViewController.swift`

+## Thank You
+We hope you appreciated our app!
+We are looking forward to deploying it to the App Store in the new future.
+Special thanks to Wikitude for providing us with an EDU license